prebid/prebid-server-java/docs/config-app.md

 - `settings.http.amp-endpoint` - the url to fetch AMP stored requests.

 For account processing rules available next options:
-- `settings.enforce-valid-account` - flag enables processing only request with account id.
+- `settings.enforce-valid-account` - if equals to `true` then request without account id will be rejected with 401.

 For caching available next options:
 - `settings.in-memory-cache.ttl-seconds` - how long (in seconds) data will be available in LRU cache.